Side-by-side crime statistics from official UK Police data.

 Near national average

-Queensbury recorded substantially more crime than Shildon in February 2026 — 373 incidents compared to 119, a 3.1x difference.
-The crime profiles diverge meaningfully: Queensbury sees higher rates of Public order (34) and Other theft (29), while Shildon has more Anti-social behaviour (22) and Criminal damage & arson (22).
+Queensbury recorded substantially more crime than Shildon in April 2026 — 488 incidents compared to 140, a 3.5x difference.
+The crime profiles diverge meaningfully: Queensbury sees higher rates of Public order (35), while Shildon has more Anti-social behaviour (28).
 Both areas sit near the national average, with modest differences in their overall safety profile.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Queensbury saw higher rates of Public order and Other theft while Shildon had more Anti-social behaviour and Criminal damage & arson.
-Overall, Shildon recorded fewer total crimes (119 vs 373).
+In April 2026, Queensbury saw higher rates of Public order while Shildon had more Anti-social behaviour.
+Overall, Shildon recorded fewer total crimes (140 vs 488).